salmasamehh/Car_Sales_Analysis_PowerBI/README.md

-# Car Sales Analysis with PowerBI
+# Car Sales Analysis with Power BI
 This dashboard provides a comprehensive view of year-to-date (YTD) and month-to-date (MTD) car sales, prices, and trends.
 It visualizes key insights, helping stakeholders make data-driven decisions efficiently.